On Minimal Achievable Quotas in Multiwinner Voting: Empirical Evaluation

 \section{Empirical Evaluation}

 Finally, we complement our theoretical results with an empirical analysis.
 We generate synthetic voting instances to evaluate the resulting values of $\alpha$ and to assess the performance of existing multi-winner voting rules.
-Our primary focus lies on $\alpha$-EJR; additional plots for $\alpha$-JR are deferred to \Cref{section:appendix_experiments}. \Cref{fig:alpha_values_overall} reports the distribution of optimal values, $\alpha^*_{\text{EJR}}$, under the Impartial Culture (IC) and the Euclidean Threshold (EUT) model, two commonly used probabilistic models for generating approval profiles.
+Our primary focus is on $\alpha$-EJR; additional plots for $\alpha$-JR are available in the full version. \Cref{fig:alpha_values_overall} reports the distribution of optimal values, $\alpha^*_{\text{EJR}}$, under the Impartial Culture (IC) and the Euclidean Threshold (EUT) model, two commonly used probabilistic models for generating approval profiles.
 For each model, we consider instances of varying sizes---ranging from small to moderate---with up to $60$ voters and $15$ candidates.
-Both models are well used in approval-based multiwinner voting \citep{bredereck2019experimental,faliszewski2017multiwinner, elkind2017multiwinner}.
+Both models are widely used in approval-based multiwinner voting \citep{bredereck2019experimental,faliszewski2017multiwinner, elkind2017multiwinner}.
 Further details on the parameter configurations of them are provided in \Cref{section:appendix_experiments}.

 The results demonstrate that in many instances $\alpha$ can be selected to be significantly smaller than $\frac{k}{k+1}$.
 In fact quite often $\alpha^*_{\text{EJR}}$ is closer to $0$ than it is to $1$. \citet{bardal2025proportional} show similar results when analyzing the $\alpha$-value in the ranked setting for \emph{proportionality of solid coalitions}.